leapcode/leap_web/README.md

 Known problems
 ---------------------------

 * Client certificates are generated without a CSR.
 The problem is that this makes the web application extremely vulnerable to denial of service attacks.
 This was not an issue until we started to allow the possibility of anonymously fetching a client certificate without authenticating first.

+* By its very nature, the user database is vulnerable to enumeration attacks.
+These are very hard to prevent, because our protocol is designed to allow query of a user database via proxy in order to provide network perspective.

 Installation
 ---------------------------